bashup/mdsh/README.md

 (In either case, the word *before* the `|` or `!` is ignored and discarded: it's assumed to be just a syntax highlighting hint.)

-So this code as input to mdsh:
+Command blocks override normal language function lookups, so no  `mdsh-after-X` , `mdsh-lang-X`, or `mdsh-compile-X` functions are looked up or executed for command blocks.
+Thus, this code as input to mdsh:

 ~~~markdown
 ​```json !printf "echo %q\n" "def example: $1;"